decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 ### Academic integrity

-Please do observe academic integrity in your coursework.
+Please do maintain academic integrity in your coursework.
 Cite sources for concepts as well as for direct quotations.
-As a reminder, inadmissible practices would include: cheating, plagiarism, misrepresentation, obstruction, submitting work to one course that was completed for another course, etc.
+As a (presumably obvious) reminder, inadmissible practices would include cheating, plagiarism, misrepresentation, obstruction, submitting work to one course that was completed for another course, etc.

 If you are not sure what constitutes plagiarism, acceptable citation practices, I am happy to talk to you about it.